tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 * `phase`: a string or list of strings representing all phases that must be active for this rule to work
 * `number`: a JSON object or a list of JSON objects containing a 'name' and 'expression' key.
 This is a numeric expression that will be evaluated and if it is true then the rule will work.
 See the numeric expression section higher up in this wiki for more information
 * `mob`: a single mob or list of mobs (like 'minecraft:zombie').
 The entire rule will be evalulated for every mob specified in this list.
-This is a required setting
+This is a required setting.
+A mob can also be specified with a json containing the following keys:
+  * 'mob': the name of the mob.
+If this is 'customnpcs:customnpc' then the mob will be a CustomNPC and the following two keywords are also used:
+  * 'cloneTab'
+  * 'cloneName'
 * `weights`: an optional list of weights which will be used in combination with the mobs specified by 'mob'.
 By using weights you can give some spawns more importance
 * `mobsfrombiome`: this is a string that can be equal to 'monster', 'creature', 'ambient', 'water_creature', 'water_ambient', or 'misc'.
 Use this instead of specifying 'mob' manually.
 This will let the spawn take a random mob (given weight) that is valid for the current biome
-* `addscoreboardtags`: this is string or list of strings that can be used to add scoreboard tags to the spawned entity.
+* `addscoreboardtags`: this is string or list of strings that can be used to add scoreboard tags to the spawned entity
 * `attempts`: the number of times In Control will attempt to find a good position to spawn the mob.
-By default, this is 1
+By default, this is 1.
+Note, for good results you typically want at least 20 for this value
 * `persecond`: a floating point number indicating the chance of this rule firing.
 If this is 0.5 then there is 50% chance that this rule will spawn a mob (meaning that on average it will fire every 2 seconds).
 The default of this value is 1 (which means the rules fire onces per second).
 The maximum is also 1
 * `amount`: a JSON object containing a 'minimum', 'maximum' and an optional 'groupdistance'.
 This is the number of mobs that the spawnwer will attempt to spawn at once.
 The default is 1 for both.
 If 'groupdistance' is set then these mobs will spawn in groups (near each other).
 Note that 'groupdistance' is only for 1.18 and higher
 * `conditions`: a JSON object containing a set of conditions (see below)